 Big Ten Championship at Lucas Oil Stadium

-Lucas Oil Stadium has been the home of the Big Ten Championship since the inaugural game in 2011.
+Lucas Oil Stadium is a top football stadium in the Midwest and has been the home of the Big Ten Championship since the inaugural game in 2011.
 The stadium's capacity is 70,000 and it has a retractable window, showing the Indianapolis skyline when open.
 Lucas Oil Stadium is the home venue of the NFL’s Indianapolis Colts.
+A stadium that big has many options for seating, which we breakdown below:

 The 100 level sections at midfield (112-114, 139-141) are called Club I and are the best lower level seats.
 Field sideline and field end zone seats are great for an up-close view of the game.